 The cause of burls is not fully understood.
 They not rare in the redwoods, but a trunk with this many is unusual.
 Burls develop from irregular development of growth rings or wood layers.

 Had the Knotty Lady been growing next to Drury Parkway, its likely the trunk would have been targeted by the famous burl poacher Danny Garcia of Orick.
 Good for this redwood that it grows deeper in the forest.
 More about the burl problem can be read at Burl Poaching

 Redwood burls are among the largest in the world.
 They can be used for woodworking like bowls or furniture.
 And pieces of burl placed in water to soak can sprout and reproduce.

-My second practice subject in the grove was a woman from Crescent City, with a natural look and long blonde hair .
-She is the one seen in some print canvases like one in the lobby of the Curly Redwood Lodge.
+My second set of portraits in the grove was another woman from Crescent City with long blonde hair ... the one also seen in the print of Lost Monarch at the lobby of the Curly Redwood Lodge.